boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-green-energy-saving-management.md

    * Parameters that reflect the saving modes and methods are considered as capabilities, and are thus maintained in the inventory.
-   * Required parameters to monitor, control and adjust nodes and components behaviors are added to the network topology as this allows operator to better assess the implications on node-specific action on the overall network.
+   * Required parameters to monitor, control, and adjust nodes and components behaviors are added to the network topology as this allows operator to better assess the implications on node-specific action on the overall network.